Toscotec was selected to rebuild a dryer section of Smurfit Kappa’s Nettingsdorf paper mill. Image courtesy of ©2018 Smurfit Kappa.

 Ground-breaking ceremony on the new recovery boiler was held in October 2018.
 Image courtesy of Philipp Greindl.

-Global paper-based packaging solutions provider Smurfit Kappa is rebuilding the dryer section of paper machine 6 (PM6) at its existing paper mill in Nettingsdorf, Austria.
+Global paper-based packaging solutions provider Smurfit Kappa upgraded the paper machine 6 (PM6) at its existing paper mill in Nettingsdorf, Austria.

-Scheduled to be completed in the second quarter of 2019, the rebuild is expected to improve production and energy efficiency while reducing the environmental impact.
+The modernisation of the mill included rebuilding the dryer section of PM6.
+The rebuild is expected to improve production and energy efficiency while reducing the environmental impact.

 Paper machine PM6 upgrade details

-The PM6 papermaking line currently consists of a total of 63 dryers.
-It produces lightweight, high-strength containerboard with 7.4m reel trim while operating at a speed of 1,100mpm.
+The PM6 papermaking line comprised a total of 63 dryers, prior to the modernisation.
+It produces lightweight, high-strength containerboard with a 7.4m reel trim while operating at a speed of 1,100mpm.

-The rebuild includes the replacement of two out of 63 dryers with new TT SteelDryers and the installation of an additional three TT SteelDryers.
+The rebuild included the replacement of two out of 63 dryers with new TT SteelDryers and the installation of an additional three TT SteelDryers.

-The TT SteelDryer has a standard operating pressure of 12 bar, while its standard diameters are 1.25m, 1.5m, 1.8m, and 2m.
-It has a high heat transfer rate and delivers higher drying capacity.
+The TT SteelDryer has a standard operating pressure of 12 bar while its standard diameters are 1.25m, 1.5m, 1.8m, and 2m.
+It has a high heat transfer rate and delivers a higher drying capacity.

-The existing 34-year old steambox at the plant was recently replaced with new Valmet IQ Steam Profiler to reduce steam consumption for the PM6.
+A 34-year-old steambox at the plant was replaced with a new Valmet IQ Steam Profiler to reduce steam consumption for the PM6.

 Nettingsdorf paper mill details and sustainable features

 Established in 1851, the Nettingsdorf paper mill is one of the biggest producers of containerboard in Europe.
-It produces two main products Nettingsdorfer Kraftliner brown (K) and Ceiling Paper (TDP) with an annual production of 450,000t of paper a year.
+It produces two main products, notably Nettingsdorfer Kraftliner brown (K) and Ceiling Paper (TDP), with a production capacity of 450,000tpa.
 The facility employs approximately 360 people.

-The new HERB recovery boiler being built at the plant will recover energy from biomass and provide a high power-to-heat ratio.
-It uses vertical air system to reduce NOx, CO, SO2 and TRS emissions.
+The new HERB recovery boiler built at the plant recovers energy from biomass and provides a high power-to-heat ratio.
+It uses a vertical air system to reduce nitrogen oxides (NOₓ), carbon monoxide (CO), sulphur dioxide (SO₂) and total reduced sulphur (TRS) emissions.
 It also features a smelt spout robot, a process simulator, and an advanced soot-blowing control system.

 The pre-evaporation plant heated by ANDRITZ’s mechanical vapour recompression (MVR) technology is expected to increase the mill’s energy efficiency and evaporation capacity.
 The clean condensate produced by the MVR units can be reused in other processes to reduce freshwater consumption.

-The mill earned Quality Management System ISO 9001, environmental management system ISO 14001, hygiene management system EN 15593, ASI management system ISO 45001, PEFCTM, and FSC® certifications.
+The mill earned Quality Management System ISO 9001, environmental management system ISO 14001, hygiene management system EN 15593, ASI management system ISO 45001, PEFC, and FSC® certifications.

-Contractors involved with Smurfit Kappa’s paper mill modernisation
+Contractors involved in Smurfit Kappa’s paper mill modernisation

 ANDRITZ received a contract to supply a HERB recovery boiler and a pre-evaporation plant for Smurfit Kappa’s paper mill modernisation at Nettingsdorf, in June 2018.
-The contractual scope includes delivery of mechanical equipment, automation, electrification, and instrumentation.
+The contractual scope included the delivery of mechanical equipment, automation, electrification, and instrumentation.

 Smurfit Kappa company Nettingsdorfer Papierfabrik awarded a contract to Toscotec to rebuild the dryer section of the PM6 at Nettingsdorf mill in October 2018.
-The company will provide erection supervision, commissioning, and start-up assistance for TT SteelDryers.
+Toscotec provided erection supervision, commissioning, and start-up assistance for TT SteelDryers.

 Marketing commentary on Smurfit Kappa